 Labyrinths are great.
 If you’ve never walked one, you might be surprised by how they can manipulate your emotions.
 You think you’re almost at the center, but no!
 The path doubles back and you find you’ve got another however many circuits.
 Then just as you think you’ll never get there, suddenly you find yourself at your goal.
 It’s a good metaphor for life.

-The Lady Eight is a half mile long geoglyph containing a labyrinth, under contract to be built in Box Elder County, Utah on the north side of the salt flats.
-She’ll contain about two miles of a walkable and bike able loop track, and a labyrinth in her belly.
-She will also be an art walk—a venue for outdoor permanent sculpture placed along the track.
+The world needs more art visible from space.
+The Lady Eight is a planned half mile long geoglyph, designed as roughly two miles of walkable and bikeable loop track with a separate labyrinth in her belly.
+She’ll also be an art walk—a venue for permanent outdoor sculpture placed along the track.

 Dragon Wyrm Forest at Dreamscapes 2019-2020